-- 1. From step 5 above, select Close and press (.)
+- From step 5 above, select Close and press (a).
 (You will see a message on the display.) - 2.
 Press OK (left softkey) to continue. - 3.
-Select an option from the following and press 🐨. - End Call to end the call. - Mute to continue the call.
+Select an option from the following and press - End Call to end the call. - Mute to continue the call.
 Your voice is muted, however you can hear the caller's voice from the speaker.

-Note: The Close Flip feature does not apply when you are using the speakerphone, a headset, or a car kit.
+Note: The Close Flip feature does not apply during Ready Link calls or when you are using the speakerphone, a headset, or a car kit.